 I must start at the beginning, for those of you who have not been following my reported travails in this situation through my Facebook and Twitter posts over the last couple of months.

 Almost two months ago, electricity surged through my building and killed my iMac.
 At least that is what I thought had happened.
 I don’t actually know what happened.
 I had three other laptops on, plugged into the same surge suppressor, hard-drives plugged in all over, and none of them experienced any problems.
+I have had problems in the past with hard-drives and have often been advised by friends to try out the services of companies like DriveSavers who offer data recovery for various devices.

 However, in searching forums online, I found numerous people reporting similar or close enough for me to figure something serious was up.
 Bottom line, my computer that had never given me trouble previously, suddenly went AWOL.
 And has remained decidedly so ever since.

 I boxed it up the next day, and had to endure the humiliation of having my mother pay to send it back to California, where my dear friend took it into Apple for repair or replacement.
+Times like this make me wish I lived in Australia, there’s companies over there that’ll come to you to do your Apple Mac repairs, and when you read this whole story you’ll understand why that would be so helpful.

 Apple opted not to replace it, but instead ordered a new logic board with the integrated upgraded NVidia GeForce card I ordered with the machine, a new power management unit and a new screen.